Some Assembly Required (SOAR) Transitions Program

 Transition Skills Program – “Some Assembly Required” (SOAR)

 The program focuses on the basics of learning and learning disabilities, an exploration of study skills and tips for success.

 Designed specifically for students in grades 6 to 12 as they begin preparing and adapting to the choices and challenges of high school – building self-awareness, how to express ideas and follow directions, and become a self-advocate in the learning process.

-- Individual Sessions (for high school students grades 9 to 12) – weekday evenings, one hour per week for 5 weeks (final session is 1.5 hours long)
+- High school students grades 9 to 12 – Saturday mornings, 1 hour per week for 5 weeks (final session is 1.5 hours long)

 Students will develop skills in:

 - Identifying their own Strengths & Needs

 - Learning styles and understanding of own Learning Disability and / or ADHD

 - Strategies for organizational and time management skills

 - Transitioning into the workplace, college or university